 Relevant Words of God:

-Most people place special emphasis on behavior in their belief in God, as a result of which there are some changes occurring in their behavior.
-After believing in God, they stop contending with others, they stop fighting with people and insulting them, they stop smoking and drinking, they do not steal any public property—whether it be but a nail or a plank of wood—and they even go so far as to not take it to the courts when they suffer losses or are wronged.
-Without doubt, some changes do occur in their behavior.
-Because, after believing in God, accepting the true way makes them feel especially good, and because they have also tasted the grace of the work of the Holy Spirit, they are particularly fervent, and there is even nothing that they cannot forsake or suffer.
-Yet after having believed for three, five, ten, or thirty years—because there has been no change in their life disposition, in the end they slide back into old ways, their arrogance and haughtiness grows, and they begin to fight for power and profit, they covet the money of the church, they do anything that serves their interests, they crave status and pleasures, and they become parasites of the house of God.
-Most of the leaders, in particular, are abandoned.
+Most people place special emphasis on behavior in their belief in God, as a result of which certain changes occur in their behavior.
+After they have begun to believe in God, they stop contending with others, insulting and fighting with people, smoking and drinking, and stealing any public property—whether it be but a nail or a plank of wood—and they even go so far as to not take it to the courts whenever they suffer losses or are wronged.
+Without doubt, they do indeed undergo some behavioral changes.
+Because, once they believe in God, accepting the true way makes people feel especially good, and because they have also now tasted the grace of the work of the Holy Spirit, they are particularly fervent, and there is even nothing that they cannot forsake or suffer.
+Nevertheless, after having believed for three, five, ten, or thirty years, because there has been no change in their life dispositions, they end up sliding back into old ways; their arrogance and haughtiness grow more pronounced, they begin to compete for power and profit, they covet the church’s money, they do anything that serves their own interests, they crave status and pleasures, and they have become parasites of God’s house.
+In particular, most of those who serve as leaders are abandoned by people.
 And what do these facts prove?
-Changes in nothing more than behavior are unsustainable.
-If there is no alteration in people’s life disposition, then sooner or later their wicked side will show itself.
-Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent, or to show kindness for a time.
-As the unbelievers say, “Doing one good deed is easy, what’s hard is doing a lifetime of good deeds.”
-People are incapable of doing good deeds their whole life.
-Their behavior is directed by the life; whatever their life is, so is their behavior, and only that which is revealed naturally represents the life, and one’s nature.
+Mere behavioral changes are unsustainable; if there is no alteration in people’s life dispositions, then sooner or later, their vicious sides will show themselves.
+Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent or to exhibit temporary kindness.
+As the unbelievers say, “Doing one good deed is easy; what’s hard is doing a lifetime of good deeds.”
+People are incapable of doing good deeds throughout their entire lives.
+One’s behavior is directed by the life; whatever one’s life is, so is one’s behavior, and only that which is revealed naturally represents the life, as well as one’s nature.
 Things that are fake cannot last.
-When God works to save man, it is not to adorn man with good behavior—God’s work is in order to change people’s dispositions, to make them reborn into new people.
-Thus, God’s judgment, chastisement, trials, and refinement of man are all in order to change his disposition, so that he may achieve absolute obedience and faithfulness to God, and the normal worship of God.
+When God works to save man, it is not to adorn man with good behavior—the purpose of God’s work is to transform people’s dispositions, to make them reborn into new people.
+Thus, God’s judgment, chastisement, trials, and refinement of man all serve to change his disposition so that he may achieve absolute submission and devotion to God, and come to worship Him normally.
 This is the aim of God’s work.
-Behaving well is not the same as obeying God, much less does it equal being compatible with Christ.
-Changes in behavior are based on doctrine, and born of fervor—they are not based on the true knowledge of God, or upon the truth, much less do they rest on the guidance of the Holy Spirit.
-Even though there are times when some of what people do is directed by the Holy Spirit, this is not the expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior, it does not prove that they obey God, or that they put the truth into practice.
-Behavioral changes are a momentary illusion, they are the manifestation of zealousness, and they are not the expression of the life.
+Behaving well is not the same as submitting to God, much less does it equal being compatible with Christ.
+Changes in behavior are based on doctrine and born of fervor; they are not based upon true knowledge of God or upon the truth, much less do they rest upon guidance from the Holy Spirit.
+Even though there are times when some of what people do is directed by the Holy Spirit, this is not an expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior is, it does not prove that they have submitted to God or that they put the truth into practice.
+Behavioral changes are but a momentary illusion; they are but manifestations of zealousness.
+They cannot be counted as expressions of the life.